-What is required from a transfer student in terms of GPA or prerequisite courses?
+What is required from a transfer student in terms of GPA?

 Applicants are required to have a cumulative GPA of at least 2.5 on a 4.0 scale.
 Students considering enrolling in our Nursing program are required to have a minimum of 3.0.
 Students with a GPA less than 2.5 may be considered for conditional admission and should discuss their academic performance in their essay.

 Can I schedule an interview as part of the transfer admission process?

 Pace University does not require interviews as part of the application process.
 However, some students do find it helpful to make an appointment to speak with an admissions counselor, especially regarding their transfer credit evaluations.

 As an admitted transfer student, will I be able to defer my enrollment if I cannot attend classes in my elected semester?

 Enrolled students can defer for a maximum of one academic year.
 After this time, if a previously accepted student wishes to attend Pace, he or she will be required to resubmit the application.

 If I previously applied as a freshman but was denied admission to Pace University, should I reapply as a transfer student?